We caught up with BA (Hons) Creative Advertising student Melissa about studying in the UK, what inspires her work and her plans after graduation...

 My advice would be to join as many societies as you can!
 You’ll find people from similar backgrounds especially in the Leeds University, where I met a lot of new people through the Leeds East African society and their connections.
 Being involved in different activities or groups was probably what worked best for me!

 What are you currently working on - what area do you specialise in?

 My strength is in the presentation of my designs, but I’m currently working on expanding my creative thinking techniques to create more diverse ideas.
 I’m improving on concepts for briefs that I had already done and received feedback from.

 Do you feel that studying at Leeds Arts University is preparing you well for life after graduation?
 What do you plan to do when you finish?

 Definitely!
 The University is always bringing in professionals from different industries of whom we can talk to and make connections with.
 Also there are career track sessions that help prepare the students for postgraduate studies, developing CVs as well as portfolios and advice on starting a business.
 Not to mention all the real live briefs that offer internship opportunities at respected firms and create major recognition for our work.

 I love the fact that Leeds is a vibrant and modern city.
-It is very convenient for student life, and there’s always something happening so I never get bored.
+It is very convenient for student life, and there’s always something happening so I rarely get bored.